- 18+ Domestic Sports Betting In RI Allowed At 2 In-Person Locations & 1 Sportsbook App

 - Bryant University Bulldogs, Smithfield, RI - America East Conference (NCAAF, NCAAB)

 - Providence College Friars, Providence, RI - Big East Conference (NCAAB)

 - Rhode Island University Rams, Kingston, RI - Atlantic 10 Conference (NCAAF/NCAAB)

 How Federal Laws Affect The Betting Landscape In Rhode Island

-State Specific Gambling Laws In Rhode Island
+State-Specific Gambling Laws In Rhode Island

-Why Isn’t Rhode Island Exempted From PASPA?
+Why Wasn’t Rhode Island Exempted From PASPA?

 The other states had some other form of sports gambling (like through the Lottery, for example).
 In 1992, when PASPA was passed, Rhode Island had no form of sports betting or any ongoing efforts to bring it to the state, so it fell under the clout of PASPA.